github/opensource.guide/_articles/best-practices.md

 If maintaining your project is part-time or purely volunteered, be honest about how much time you have.
 This is not the same as how much time you think the project requires, or how much time others want you to spend.

 Write your time constraints directly into your README, and make them public so others understand your priorities, too.
 You can even explain exactly how many hours, or which days, you spend on the project per week.
 If your project is completely unmaintained or a low priority in your life, tell people that, too.
-[Cultivating best practices](../../sustaining/best-practices/) as a maintainer will help you protect your boundaries.

 [PhantomJS](https://github.com/ariya/phantomjs) used Issues to [communicate the time constraints](https://github.com/ariya/phantomjs/issues/14541) of their maintainers: